Ctimene: Family

-Ctimene was the younger sister of Odysseus, the legendary king of Ithaca.
+Ctimene was the younger sister of Odysseus, the legendary king of Ithaca and is the wife of Eurylochus.

 Mythology

 Ctimene was raised by her parents alongside the servant Eumaeus who was treated almost as her equal.
 She was married off to Eurylochus of Same for a massive bride price.
 Her husband accompanied Odysseus on his journey from Troy but, like all of Odysseus's men, died before reaching home.